alphagov/govuk-import-export-prototype/get-approval-to-export-waste-electrical-electronic-equipment.markdown

 ##Check if you need a notification control

-[Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you
+[Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you.

-You must also create a contract between you and the business you're sending waste to before you ship it
+You must also create a contract between you and the business you're sending waste to before you ship it.

 ###Apply for notification controls